-What Can a Handyman Do in Berks in Berks County, Pennsylvania?
+What Can a Handyman Do Without a License in Berks in Berks County, Pennsylvania?

 In Pennsylvania there is no single “general contractor license,” but most people doing residential repair/replace/remodel work for pay must register with the state as a Home Improvement Contractor (HIC) before contracting or advertising.
 Trade licensing (electrical/plumbing/HVAC) is primarily handled locally by municipalities, and permits are enforced at the local level even if you are otherwise exempt from state registration.
 In Berks County, the biggest practical compliance issue is meeting PA HIC registration plus the specific township/borough/city contractor/trade registration and permit rules where the job is located.